 The Geek Squad Customer Agents

 Forward the complaint to the genuine BestBuy or Geek Squad service operators.
 They will assess the phishing email and take action regarding the attempt.
 For instance, they will implement measures to make their service safer from fraudsters.
-Again, they may notify other customers so they don’t fall victim to similar frauds.
+Again, they may notify other customers so they don’t fall victim to similar fraud.

-Inform Law Enfocement
+Inform Law Enforcement

 Seek advice from an attorney or the police on how to press charges.
 The anti-cybercrime police units will dig deep into the matter and launch investigations.
-They could reach a satisfactory point where they build a strong case to lodge a trial.
+They could reach a satisfactory point where they could build a strong case to lodge a trial.